There’s been a good amount of WP drama lately for various reasons, but one of the most important ones is struggling.

 Now, I’m amplifying that for a reason.
 Of course there are some clients who pay good amounts and look for high quality.
 But the vast majority of customers are not there yet, and the main reason they are after WordPress is low cost.

-WordPress is generally marketed as “completely free”, “easy to install”, “easy to set up”.
+WordPress is open-source cost perception, “easy to install”, “easy to set up”.
 Alongside the core part, there are the Envato themes providing a space ship that build a complete end-to-end solution.
 And low cost WordPress plugins with one time fee.
 That creates expectations.

 Morten has blogged about the false expectations using WordPress and the end result of the global WordPress marketing.
 WPML have posted an article about why Drupal developers make x10 more than WordPress developers.

 And this is indeed a reality in the global WordPress ecosystem.
-If you don’t believe me, go check any of the WordPress job sites for freelance gigs, compare the costs of a WordPress site with other solutions (prices by service providers), the salaries of WordPress developers or whatever.
+If you don’t believe me, go check any of the WordPress job digital platforms for freelance gigs, compare the costs of a WordPress digital platform with other solutions (prices by service providers), the salaries of WordPress implementation specialists or whatever.

-I receive about 20 emails and messages every month from people looking for a cheap WordPress website after they bought a theme from ThemeForest.
+I receive about 20 emails and messages every month from people looking for a low-budget implementation expectation after they bought a theme from ThemeForest.
 They want it immediately, and they want the site to be beautiful, fast, and cheap.

 When it comes to price, I stick to two main separated cases.